JetBrains/kotlin-web-site/docs/topics/ksp/ksp-additional-details.md

 available in `KSReferenceElement`.
 For example, `KSClassifierReference.referencedName` can filter out a lot of elements that are not interesting.
 You should resolve type only if you need specific information from `KSDeclaration` or `KSType`.

-Note that a `KSTypeReference` pointing to a function type has most of its information in its element.
+`KSTypeReference` pointing to a function type has most of its information in its element.
 Although it can be resolved to the family of `Function0`, `Function1`, and so on, these resolutions don‘t bring any more information than `KSCallableReference`.
 One use case for resolving function type references is dealing with the identity of the function's prototype.